 List new actions that will be implemented as a result of the analysis of this cycle.
-For Example:
+For example:

-- The anesthesiologist is willing to try the test again. - Repeat this test the next day after drafting a revision to the anesthesia record.
+- > The anesthesiologist is willing to try the test again. - > Repeat this test the next day after drafting a revision to the anesthesia record. - > Plan for the next cycle (implement change, perform another test, analyze and revise). - > Run a second PDSA cycle the next day for two or three scheduled surgeries.